Found on the lawn at FOS is the finest concours d'elegance in the world, where the most beautiful cars are presented

 The oldest existing rules for the game were drawn up for a match between the 2nd Duke and a neighbour

-Indulge in breakfast, a three course plated lunch and afternoon tea in a smart yet relaxed venue with uninterrupted views of the start/finish line and easy access to the paddocks.
+Indulge in breakfast, a three course plated lunch and afternoon tea in a smart yet relaxed venue with uninterrupted views of the start line and easy access to the paddocks.

 Join the Officers’ Club and share in a unique and memorable Revival experience.
 Positioned right in the heart of the action, you will have exceptional views of the high-stakes historic racing from the start straight and you will be only steps away from the paddocks.
 With seamless service, charming entertainment and a spirited atmosphere, you will find yourself immersed in the magic of Revival.
 It’s like stepping onto a film set and into a starring role.
-Along with early access to the event and a full day of flat-out wheel-to-wheel track action, you will enjoy impeccable hospitality – from breakfast and a three course lunch to champagne reception and afternoon tea.
+Along with early access to the event and a full day of flat-out wheel-to-wheel track action, you will enjoy impeccable hospitality – from a champagne reception and breakfast to a three course lunch and afternoon tea.

 With prime trackside views from your informal garden, you won’t miss a moment of the incredible action as legends of motorsport race off the startline.